Alcadur/Function-events-extension/README.md

 # Function-events-extension
-Extension for `Function` prototype to be able handle events.
+Extension for `Function` prototype to be able to handle events.

 ## Add listener for event
 ```javascript